fossasia/eventyay-tickets/doc/features.rst

   talk.
 Subsequently, speakers will receive all emails in that language.
 - **Ask custom questions:** If you need custom information from your submitters, you can add questions to your CfP.
 We support a wide variety of answer types, such as free-text, number input, and choices.
 (Answers can be optional, too.)
-You'll see the results as easily manageable statistics.
+You'll see the results as manageable statistics.
 - **Set a deadline:** You can configure a deadline for your CfP and choose to show the countdown publicly.